Good Versus Evil In America | Have You Chosen A Side? | The Hardhat Intellectual

 Definitely recommend it if you've never read it.

-Yeah, I need to I need to read that, man.
+Yeah, I need to I need to read that man.

-Um got a ton of books back there, dude.
+You got a ton of books back there, dude.

 I see, I see them all.

-I was starting to get a little jealous, putting mine to shame.
+I'm starting to get a little jealous, putting mine to shame.

-I got I got my shelf right here on my left.
+I have a decent man, I got I got my shelf right here on my left.

-Um, that these are like the ones I'm actually reading in, and those are the usually ones that I've retired or I'm gonna read way later.
+Um, that these are like the ones I'm actually reading in, and those are usually ones that I've retired or I'm gonna read way later.

 Yeah, do you go back and forth?